-Do you have a wide area network (WANs) at your company?
+Do you have a wide area network (WAN) at your company?
 If you operate globally, you probably do.
 That’s because WANs are powerful business tools.
 They make it possible for large organizations to communicate internally faster and more efficiently.

 With all these things going for it, you’d think the WAN would be the next frontier in information technology.

 If your company is planning on creating a wide area network to boost global communications, it’s a huge benefit for you to know the advantages and disadvantages of WANs.

-What Are Wide Area Networks
+What Are Wide Area Networks?

 A leased line is a direct connection between two points set up by a telecommunications carrier, like a T-1 channel.
 And while they resemble Local Area Networks (LANS) a great deal, WANs are structured and operate quite differently.

 WANs Grow and Expand

 WAN technology has grown and expanded over the years.
 New technologies, services, and applications developed during that time, dramatically boosting their impact on business.

-The latest development in this area is software defined WAN technology (SD-WAN) — a specific application of software defined networking applied to wide area network connections.
-The virtualized server and storage structure of the modern data center is an example of software defined networking.
+The latest development in this area is software-defined WAN technology (SD-WAN) — a specific application of software-defined networking applied to wide area network connections.
+The virtualized server and storage structure of the modern data center is an example of software-defined networking.
 It makes the network more dynamic, manageable, and adaptable For example, a WAN often connects branch offices to a central corporate network or to connect data centers located great distances away.
 With SD-WAN, more of the network’s controls are moved to the “cloud” using software.
 That lowers costs, reduces complexity, and increases flexibility.
 Plus, SD-WANs provide better security.

 Advantages of WANS